Collection: Fruit Trees

 What is the easiest fruit to grow?

-We took this very question to our fruit tree growers, John and Josh.
-They recommend starting with apples like Discovery, pears like Williams and plums like Victoria.
+We took this very question to our fruit tree growers, and they recommend starting with apples like 'Discovery', pears like 'Green Williams' and plums like 'Victoria'.
 For more, see their full shortlist.

 When to plant fruit trees